tillmanjex/Shortcut_FirstTermProject/DOCUMENTATION/Shortcut - VR Documentation.md

 Implemented some scripting to only play sand footstep sounds when walking on the sand terrain (significant help from Sebastian Wilhelm for this).
 Also started on the teleportation / continuous movement ingame UI, but am really considering not including it as using teleportation in this world really takes away from the feeling of realism.
 I had originally considered to provide the option of teleportation to accomodate peopl with motion sickness, but the environment is so sparse that I don't think motion sickness will be much of a problem at all.

+### 2022-03-09
+In the end I'm not going to include an option for switching between teleportation and continous movement.
+After integrating a UI to switch between the two, the entire experience lost a lot of its identity.
+It became too "observer" like and created a perceptual barrier between being in the experience, but simultaneously outside of it as well.
+I'm quite confident that those who do experience motion sickness won't have such a bad time as the spaces in the environment are very open and without many objects in them, meaning that there is less stimuli for creating motion sickness.

  # ToDo